Tapeworms are segmented flat worms. A tapeworm has a head and neck, followed by a number of segments.

-Although the appearance of tapeworms is revolting, they are seldom a big threat to our dog's health.
-If our dog is healthy and has a strong immune system, tapeworm infestation is usually short-term and harmless.
+Although the appearance of tapeworms is revolting, they won't kill a dog and are seldom a big threat to the dog's health.
+If a dog is healthy and has a strong immune system, tapeworm infestation is usually short-term and harmless.

 Depending on the size of your dog, add up to 1 teaspoon of the oil to each meal to discourage tapeworms.

 Intestinal parasites such as tapeworms do not seem to like the sulfur compounds or volatile oils contained in garlic.
 (Be sure to read my article on garlic for dogs if you think this herb is toxic and shouldn't be given to dogs.)

 Feeding fresh or powdered garlic or garlic in extract forms to your dog can help to expel tapeworms from the dog's body.